zqfang/GSEApy/README.rst

   The main documentation for GSEAPY can be found at https://pythonhosted.org/gseapy

+  An example to use gseapy, please click `Example <http://pythonhosted.org/gseapy/gseapy_example.html>`

 GSEAPY is a python wrapper for **GESA** and **Enrichr**.
 --------------------------------------------------------------------------------------------